ABOUT

 Evan Folds Background

-Evan started a retail garden center called Progressive Gardens in 2002 that specialized in hydroponic and beyond organic gardening techniques, including composting, aquaponics, urban farming, compost tea, organic lawn care, and what is now called "regenerative agriculture".
+He started a retail garden center called Progressive Gardens in 2002 that specialized in hydroponic and beyond organic gardening techniques, including composting, aquaponics, urban farming, compost tea, organic lawn care, and what is now called agroecology, or "regenerative agriculture".

 For 20+ years Evan has pursued bioeconomics, and trained in the art of teaching and connecting with people on the subjects of food, farming, and health.
 In 2005 he founded and operated a commercial wheatgrass and microgreen growing business for over a decade that served the local health food and restaurant community.
 It was through this experience that he would come to intimately understand the value of life force in food, and the powerful influence living soil and living foods can have on people, plants, and planet.